nadaa/rec-strategies-abm/README.md

 We tested the code on a local machine with MS Windows 10, Python=3.8, 16GB, and an Intel Core 7 CPU.
 The code also was tested on a remote machine with Docker, Ubuntu 20.04.2 LTS x86_64, a Python Docker image, 30GB, and an Intel Xeon E5645 (12) @ 2.4. processor. \
 For local installation on Windows, it is recommended to install the last version of Anaconda, which comes with Python 3 and supports scientific packages.

-The following packages are used in our model, see also the file `requirments.txt`:
+The following packages are used in our model, see also the file `requirements.txt`:
 * [numpy](https://numpy.org/)
 * [matplotlib](https://matplotlib.org/)
 * [pandas](https://pandas.pydata.org/)